NathanLouth/DebianKiosk/README.md

             chrome (will install Google Chrome)
             chromium (will install Chromium)

-If no browser is specified, it defaults to chromium.
+If no browser, audio card, or audio device is specified, they default to Chromium, 0, and 0, respectively.

 ## Example Usage